 The SPICMACAY Chapter of Miranda House has traditionally been very active.
 Each year it brings great maestros and artists to perform on the college stage.
 Many great and renowned performing artists have visited our college under the aegis of SPICMACAY including Pandit Ravi Shankar, Pandit Hari Prasad Chaurasia, Pandit Shiv Kumar.
-The activities in 2015-16 began with a talk Cultural Identity and Cross Boarder Musical Heritage: The Bengal Case by Professor Subhendu Ghosh.
-The highlight of the year was the week long cultural event Virasat which stated with a Sufi performance by Madan Gopal Singh and his troupe Chaar Yaar.
-This was followed by Carnatic Vocal recital by Sudha Raghraman, Sitar recital by Pt.
-Shubhendra Rao and lastly a Flute recital by Pt.
-Rajendra Ramanna.
-A four day workshop on Bharatnatyam by Neha Bhatnagar and the screening of Satyajit Ray's Bengali film Gobi Gayan Bagha Bayan were also a part of the cultural week.
+The activities in 2016-17 began with a Mohan Veena recital by Pt.
+Vishwamohan Bhatt.
+This was followed by a Rajasthan Folk music performance by Ustad Rehmat Khan Langa.
+The activities concluded with a Hindustani Vocal Music performance by Pt.
+Madhup Mudgal.